Chain Bridge Road/Eaton Place Intersection Improvements

 So in the video posted about the Open House, Ms Stanford says that the bike path along I-66 will connect with the George Snyder Trail (in so many words).
 Why, then would the path need to be placed on the East side where everyone is against putting it, with bikers crossing at Eaton, only to have to figure out how to go back ‘up’ the east side of Rt.
 123 to connect to that trail, vs. having the bike path on the east side end at the proposed new light, and bikers cross there, which is EXACTLY leading into the GS Trail?
 This would make bikers on the East side cross to the west side and back, which is the argument transportation is saying that would happen if it’s on the west side.
 This makes no sense.

-T.R.D. asked about 1 year ago
+T.R.D. asked over 1 year ago

 In an ideal world, we’d have the shared use path (SUP) on both sides.
 However, right now the priority is to construct one on the west side for the reasons listed below.